-Other Director-Address Fund (1) Years ships (2) Directors who are Interested Persons (3) Allen F. Grum President 1996 President and Chief Executive Officer since None of Rand 1996.
-Prior thereto, Mr. Grum served as Senior (55)c/o 2200 Rand Building Vice President of Rand Capital Corporation and a Buffalo NY 14203 Director commencing in June 1995.
+Name, Age and Address Directors who are Interested Persons (3) Position(s) held with Fund Length of Time Served (1) Business Experience and Occupations During Last Five Years Other Director- ships (2) Allen F. Grum (56) c/o 2200 Rand Building Buffalo NY 14203 President of Rand and a Director 1996 President and Chief Executive Officer since 1996.
+Prior thereto, Mr. Grum served as Senior Vice President of Rand Capital Corporation commencing in June 1995.
 From 1994 to 1995, Mr. Grum was Executive Vice President of Hamilton Financial Corporation and from 1991-1994 he served as Senior Vice President of Marine Midland Mortgage Corporation.
 Mr. Grum serves on a number of Boards of Directors of companies in which Rand Capital Corporation has an investment.
 His in-depth knowledge of Rand Capital Corporation's operations, and the industries in which the Company operates makes Mr. Grum highly qualified to serve as a Director.
-Directors who are not Interested Persons Erland E. Kailbourne Director 1999 Chairman of Albany International, Inc. since Chairman of (71)May 2009.
-Chairman of the Farash Corporation Albany c/o 2200 Rand Building International, since 2007.
+Directors who are not Interested Persons Erland E. Kailbourne (72) c/o 2200 Rand Building Buffalo, NY 14203 Director 1999 Chairman of Albany International, Inc. since May 2009.
 Prior thereto, from January 2006 until May 2010, Mr. Kailbourne was Chairman of Financial Institutions, Inc. and its subsidiary Five Star Bank.
-From May 2002 until March 2003, Mr. Kailbourne was Chairman and Interim CEO of Adelphia Communications.
-(Adelphia filed a petition under Chapter 11 of the United States Bankruptcy Code in June 2002.)
 He retired as Chairman and Chief Executive Officer (New York Region) of Fleet National Bank, a banking subsidiary of Fleet Financial Group, Inc., in 1998.
+From 1995 - 2000, he was Vice Chairman State University of New York (SUNY).
 He was Chairman and Chief Executive Officer of Fleet Bank, also a subsidiary of Fleet Financial Group, Inc., from 1993 until its merger into Fleet National Bank in 1997.
-He is a Director of the New York ISO, Financial Institutions, Inc. and Five Star Bank, Albany International Corporation, Allegany Coop Insurance Company, The Farash Corporation and the Thomas and Laura Moogan Foundation.
+He is a Director of the New York ISO, Financial Institutions, Inc. and Five Star Bank, Albany International Corporation, Allegany Co-op Insurance Company, Conemaugh Valley Insurance Company, and The Thomas and Laura Moogan Foundation.
 Mr. Kailbourne's extensive banking and financial experience provide necessary attributes as a Director of Rand.
+Chairman of Albany International, Inc., Director of Financial Institutions, Inc. and its subsidiary Five Star Bank